How to Plan the Best Trip to Tonga

-On the water, the lagoons in front of resorts offer a spectacular playground for watersports, including kayaking, snorkelling, stand-up paddleboarding but especially kitesurfing.
+On the water, the lagoons in front of the resorts offer a spectacular playground for watersports, including kayaking, snorkelling, stand-up paddleboarding and especially kitesurfing.
 And yes, Ha’apai does have its fair share of whale swimming tours, scuba diving trips and fishing charters.

 Learn more about visiting these idyllic islands in The Complete Guide to Ha’apai.

-Travel approximately 130km (80 miles) north from Ha’apai and you’ll reach island group of Vava’u, 50 islands compacted together seemingly breaking off the tentacle arms of the large main island, ‘Utu Vava’u.
+Travel approximately 130 km (80 mi) north of Ha’apai and you’ll reach the island group of Vava’u, 50 islands compacted together seemingly breaking off the tentacle arms of the large main island, ‘Utu Vava’u.

-Flights arrive on ‘Utu Vava’u a short drive from the island group’s main hub, Neiafu, sitting on the shores of the Port of Refuge.
+Flights arrive on ‘Utu Vava’u, a short drive from the island group’s main hub, Neiafu, sitting on the shores of the Port of Refuge Harbour.
 The town’s highlights include the bustling market awash in unique handicrafts and the Mt Talau National Park which begs a short climb to the top of incredible views of the Port of Refuge.

 Find out more about visiting Vava’u in The Complete Guide to Vava’u.

 Finally, the most intrepid of travellers may be intrigued by the islands of The Niuas.
-Made up of just three islands, The Niuas consist of Niuatoputapu and it volcanic-coned neighbour Tafahi, which is approximately 300km (190 miles) north of Vava’u.
-Ther’s also Niuafo’ou which sits 100km (60 miles) west of the other islands.
+Made up of just three islands, The Niuas consist of Niuatoputapu and its volcanic-coned neighbour Tafahi, which is approximately 300 km (190 mi) north of Vava’u.
+There’s also Niuafo’ou which sits 100 km (60 mi) west of Niuatoputapu.

-The Niuas are a snapshot of what the Pacific used to be, while villages made up of traditionally-thatched fales (bungalows), fishermen bringing in the food and only receiving the occasional visitors.
-Flights to Niuatoputapu are once every fortnight, even less to Niuafo’ou, while ferries head to the islands once a month at best.
+The Niuas are a snapshot of what the Pacific used to be, with villages made up of traditionally thatched fales (bungalows), fishermen bringing in the food and only receiving the occasional visitors.
+Flights to Niuatoputapu are once every week and even less to Niuafo’ou, while ferries head to the islands once or twice a month at best.

-There is one guest house on Niuatoputapu.
-Otherwise, a stay here is a true local’s experience where you’ll be immersing the community, joining cook-outs, taking trips into the forest to find ‘Ofata (grubs) to eat, hiking to volcanic hilltops, snorkelling among undisturbed coral and more.
+A stay in The Niuas is a truly local experience where you’ll be immersing in the community, joining cook-outs, taking trips into the forest to find ‘ofata (grubs) to eat, hiking to volcanic hilltops, snorkelling among undisturbed coral and more.

 Needless to say, The Niuas is a journey you’ll have to pave for yourself.
 Nevertheless, you can start to learn a bit more about these far-flung islands in The Complete Guide to The Niuas.